Configuration Management can be used to set CoPilot FleetPortal sync Intervals, compliance and driver accessibility settings.

 Step 3: Assign the Configuration Profile to a Vehicle group

-Click on the Assignments tab to assign this vehicle routing profile to a Vehicle Group.
+Click the Vehicle Group Assignments tab to assign this vehicle routing profile to a Vehicle Group.

 NOTE: A Vehicle Group can only be assigned one Configuration Profile.